md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Industry-academia-government collaboration.
 * Creation of innovation ecosystems and startup support programs.

+These experiences are particularly relevant as Bangladesh develops its AI Hub initiative and broader AI ecosystem [35, 36, 54–56].

-### 3.3 Estonia: Digital Government and Digital Identity
+## 3.3 Estonia: Digital Government and Digital Identity

 Estonia is internationally recognized for its advanced digital government ecosystem.
-Since the early 2000s, Estonia has pursued a digital-first approach to governance that enables citizens to access a wide range of public services online.
+Since the early 2000s, Estonia has pursued a digital-first approach to governance that enables citizens to access a wide range of public services online [57–59].

 Key components of Estonia’s model include: